Drama

 Teaching Staff

-• Joanne Howard (Director of Learning)
+• Joanne Howard (DOL)

-Curriculum Intent for Drama
+Curriculum Intent in Drama

 Students will be fully engaged with the stimulus to govern their own learning and not be stagnant in thought.
 Students are prepared for all aspects of further education, Vocational training or post 16-18 employment through functional learning and thinking skills.
 We are not preparing actors, we are shaping thinkers.
 The subject provides a creative outlet for young people to take ownership of their own work.
 The department is driven by its want to be fresh and contemporary and builds a bespoke curriculum around each cohort of students.